phanerka/link-stash/-General modding knowledge/How mods are applied.md

+> [!wip] This page is WIP.
+> It's messy, incomplete and possibly incorrect; I know.

 just a bit of theory.
 %% okay i should decide if im describing *loading* applied mods or *saving* applied mods or else its gonna be a mess %%